mmu-webdesign/Level4-web-term-1/HTML/html02/08-tables-basics.md

 </tr>
 ```

-### Task 5
+- Save `exercise-13.html` and view the page in your browser.

-- Run in the browser and you should see this:
+- You should see this:

 <img src="media/table-pre-rowspan.png" alt="The extra cells are added and sit to the left">

 - There are only four `<td>` cells defined, so only four columns.
+The table is incomplete.
+There is no `<th>` defined, but the cells all sit to the left.

-### Task 6
+### Task 4

-- We are going to use `rowspan` to make the `row` span two rows for the cell containing Eating habits.
+- We are going to use `rowspan` to make the `row` span two rows for the cell containing **Eating habits**.
+This will make this cell the *table heading* for both rows.

 - Edit the `<td>` for this cell to include the `rowspan` attribute with a value of `2`.

 ```
 <th rowspan="2">Eating Habits</th>
 ```
-### Task 7

-- Run in the browser and you should now see this:
+- Save `exercise-13.html` and view the page in your browser.

+- If successful, you should be seeing the **Eating Habits** row heading now spanning both (2) rows.

 <img src="media/table-rowspan.png" alt="The Eating Habits label now spans over the two rows">

-- If successful, you should be seeing the Eating Habits row heading now spanning both (2) rows.

 <!-- end div -->